Asimov-Chuang/DeepHalo/README.md

 |  90 | 1.550 | 1.699 | 1.577 | 1.539 | 1.555 | 1.549 | **1.526** |
 | 100 | 1.550 | 1.726 | 1.577 | 1.537 | 1.558 | 1.538 | **1.528** |

-To assess the data efficiency of DeepHalo, we conduct experiments on the SFOshop dataset, which exhibits strong context effects, by subsampling the training data at various proportions from 10% to 100%.
-All neural models are strictly constrained to a parameter budget of approximately 1k.
-Across all subsample ratios, DeepHalo consistently outperforms all other models in terms of Test NLL, demonstrating robust generalization even under limited data.
-When plotted, DeepHalo’s Test NLL exhibits the most pronounced and stable downward trend as the training data proportion increases—highlighting a clear advantage in data efficiency compared to other context-aware baselines such as TCnet, MLP, and FATE, which either plateau early or fluctuate as data increases.
+To evaluate data efficiency, we subsample the SFOshop dataset—known for strong context effects—at ratios from 10% to 100%, training all neural models under a strict ~1k parameter budget.

+Across all settings, **DeepHalo consistently achieves the lowest Test NLL**, showing strong generalization even with limited data.
+Its Test NLL steadily improves with more data, while other models (TCNet, MLP, FATE) either plateau early or fluctuate.

-Crucially, in these experiments DeepHalo uses a single layer with a quadratic activation, explicitly constraining the highest interaction order to 2.
-Despite competing models (TCnet, MLP, FATE) having uncontrolled higher-order expressivity, they do not generalize better under the same parameter budget.
-This indicates that controlling the maximum interaction order is beneficial in real applications with context effects: it reduces overfitting to spurious higher-order interactions, focuses capacity on the dominant (up to second-order) structure, and yields consistently superior NLL across all data regimes.
+Importantly, DeepHalo uses just a **single layer with quadratic activation**, explicitly limiting interaction order to 2.
+Competing models, though more expressive, do not generalize better under the same capacity.
+This suggests that **controlling interaction order improves generalization** by avoiding spurious high-order effects and focusing on dominant low-order structure.

 ### **4&nbsp;&nbsp;Clarification**
-We sincerely thank the reviewer for pointing out the following typos and notational inconsistencies:

-- The use of $u_j(x_j, X_R)$ in Eq.
-(3) is indeed intended to denote the same function as $u_j(X_{R \cup \{j\}})$ in Eq.
-(2).
-We appreciate the suggestion and will revise the notation to maintain consistency throughout.

-- The duplicate citation of “Deep Sets [Zaheer et al., 2018]” and the misspelling of FETA and FATE (where “E” should stand for “evaluate”) will be corrected in the final version.
+The expression $u_j(x_j, X_R)$ in Eq.
+(3) refers to the same function as $u_j(X_{R \cup \{j\}})$ in Eq.
+(2), and we will revise the notation for consistency.
+We will also correct the duplicate citation of Deep Sets [Zaheer et al., 2018], fix the misspelling of FETA and FATE (“E” stands for “evaluate”), and use $|S|$ consistently to denote set size.
+These issues will be addressed in the final version.
+We appreciate the reviewer’s careful reading.

-- We acknowledge the inconsistent usage of $S$ for both the set and its cardinality.
-We will revise the manuscript to consistently use $|S|$ when referring to the size of the set, to avoid confusion.

-Thank you again for your careful reading — these corrections will be implemented in the final revision.